SajinaPK/AWS_Learning/Solution_Architect/13_Storage_Extras/Storage.md

 - **Snowball Edge (for data transfers)**

-    - Physical data transport solution:moveTBs or PBs of data in or out of AWS
+    - Physical data transport solution:move TBs or PBs of data in or out of AWS
     - Alternative to moving data over the network (and paying network fees)
     - Pay per data transfer job
     - Provide block storage and Amazon S3-compatible object storage